 Now you have pict-, the supine stem of pingō, pingere, you can use it to make the future participle pictūrus, the past participle pictus and nouns that build on the stem, such as pictūra ‘painting’.

-An Exercise To Finish
+An Example To Finish

 So, stems.
 Latin verbs, like nouns and adjectives, are built with the help of stems.
 We should try to identify three stems for each verb – though sometimes this is not possible.

 Thanks to stems, we can reduce the number of things we need to remember, because the theory can explain away irregularities and allow us to focus the affixes that all verbs share.
 Let’s look at one final example with two new verbs.

 By following the three rules, we can use these four forms to work out the verbs’ three stems.